 In the eyes of man, Peter didn’t live up to his calling.
 He was unreliable.
 Unfaithful.
 Ineffective.
 Quick to ‘throw in the towel’.
 Not worth it.
 Disqualified for leadership.
 Perhaps Peter himself felt that way.
 But that’s not the way God thinks of us.
 For people, failure is the end.
 For God, it’s just the beginning because he is the King of Restoration!

-The dictionary defines restoration as repair or renovate, (a building, work of art, etc.) so as to return it to its original condition.
+The dictionary defines restoration as repairing or renovation, (a building, work of art, etc.) so as to return it to its original condition.
 In the eyes of man, Peter deserved nothing but to be humiliated in public.
 Yet in John 21:15-19 after they had breakfast Jesus restored Peter in public.
 We know Peter was never the same after this for history says he was glad to suffer martyrdom for the sake of Jesus.

 Failure can’t kill our calling.
 But it can prevent us from living up to our full potential.
 When that happens we need someone to restore us.
 Restoration is serious business.
 While there are many people capable of restoring damaged objects God alone is capable of restoring a damaged human being, (Psalm 23:3).
 God is still in the business of restoration.
-He wants to restore you this very moment.
+He wants to restore you at this very moment.
 All you gotta do is let him.

 Nobody wants to fail.
 But it’s always a part of life.
 In my sermon tonight I shared four truths about failing just to motivate you to keep pushing even in the face of utter failure.
 In conclusion, I would like to summarize those four points into one statement.
 That is every time we fail We need to remember failure is not lethal because the Bible shows our failures can never come between us and our God.
 So don’t quit!